Dalas121/Heir_2_The_Throne/README.md

 S20 The Ford of Abez (unassigned)
 - 2-skull difficulty.
 Rewards: none
 - on the bigmap, orcs give you an opportunity to pay and get let through without combat (and without taking any time).
-If you refuse, you have to fight the orcs. name the units "Ford Trolls", to call back to the
+If you refuse, you have to fight the orcs.
-	- they charge this fee EVERY TIME you want to cross the ford Crossin' into Blackcrest land?
-That'll be 50 gold for passage, whelp.
-- if Li'sar tries to cross here:
-	Crossin' into Blackcrest land?
-That'll be 50 gold for passage, whelp.
-	Clan Blackcrest is an ally of the crown.
-Let me by or face the consequences.
-	Tha's right, miss princess.
-And bein' our allies, I'm sure you wouldn't mind donatin' them 50 gold pieces, har har har.
-	I don't think so.
-Infantry, form up!
-Prepare for battle!
+	- if you fight and win, you get back any gold you've previously paid: $bm_ford_amount_paid
 - map needs to work properly even if Konrad comes from the north! or maybe the trolls are fine with people entering Wesnoth, just not leaving?
+- do NOT work on this scenario until TDG/AD Ford of Abez is finalized, since terrain will be dependent

 //--------------------
 // AREA 3 (NORTHLANDS)
 //--------------------
 S22 Outskirts of Glamdrol (unassigned)
-- TBD difficulty, Rewards: companion Ghupu’e, Low carryover
+- TBD difficulty, Rewards: companion Azhab, Low carryover
 - possibly, battle involves fighting against orcish catapults (units with a true ranged attack)
 - Maybe multiple orcish clans are fighting for control of Glamdrol?
+	- if so, make sure to introduce at least 1 new clan.
+Not just Foxtails and Stoneskins
-- Ghupu’e is prisoner, and you need to free him?
+- Azhab is prisoner, and you need to free him?

 S23 Northern Winter (unassigned)
 - TBD difficulty, Rewards: companion Elrian, No carryover